Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 ### **Commit messages**

-We follow a consistent commit message style, which helps to keep the history of the project clear and meaningful.
-Commit messages use present tense when describing work done and changes made, include additional details if needed, reference related issues and have a single logical change.
-Commits are made after each logical change and not at the end of a large task.
+We followed a consistent commit message style, which helped to keep the history of the project clear and meaningful.
+Commit messages used present tense when describing work done and changes made, including additional details if needed, reference related issues and had a single logical change.
+Commits were made after each logical change and not at the end of a large task.

 An example of a commit message is “Add button for product update”.

 ### **Collaboration and code review**

-All code changes are made via Pull Requests.
-Team members review each Pull Request to ensure code quality and functionality before merging.
-We also use GitHub Issues to track bugs throughout the project.
-Any merge conflicts that arise throughout the project will be discussed and resolved between team members before pushing changes.
+All code changes were made via Pull Requests.
+Team members reviewed each Pull Request to ensure code quality and functionality before merging.
+We also used GitHub Issues to track bugs throughout the project.
+Any merge conflicts that arised throughout the project were discussed and resolved between team members before pushing changes.

 ### **Tool and resources**